 Section 1.
 Effective date

-This constitution shall become effective immediately after its adoption by a two-thirds majority of a 30% quorum of the regular voting faculty of the college and its approval by the dean of the College and the executive vice president and provost.
-All committees, provisions, rules and regulations in existence at the time this constitution becomes effective, and not in violation of its provisions, shall continue until modified in accordance with provisions and procedures established herein.
+This constitution shall become effective immediately after its adoption by a two-thirds majority of a fifty percent quorum of the regular voting faculty of the College and its approval by the dean of the College and the executive vice president and provost.
+All committees, provisions, rules, and regulations in existence at the time this constitution becomes effective, and not in violation of its provisions, shall continue until modified in accordance with provisions and procedures established herein.

 Section 2.
 Final authority

-Final authority for interpretation of this constitution shall reside in the College Consultative Committee.
+Final authority for interpretation of this constitution shall reside in the CBS Consultative Committee.

 Section 3.
 Amending the constitution

-Amendments to the CBS constitution can be introduced by proposal of a department of the college, by a petition signed by ten regular faculty members and presented to the dean, or by a two-thirds vote of the Consultative Committee.
-Notice of such proposed amendments shall be given in writing to all regular faculty members of the college at least thirty days before a vote.
+Amendments to the CBS constitution can be introduced by proposal of a department of the College, by a petition signed by ten regular faculty members and presented to the dean, or by a two-thirds vote of the CBS Consultative Committee.
+Notice of such proposed amendments shall be given in writing to all regular faculty members of the College at least thirty days before a vote.
 For purposes of approving amendments and updates to the constitution, a CBS faculty assembly, of which all regular faculty are voting members, will be convened.
-All regular members comprise the assembly.
-Thirty percent of the regular faculty constitute a quorum of the assembly either in person or by written proxy to a department head.
+The assembly is comprised of all regular members.
+Fifty percent of the regular faculty constitute a quorum of the assembly either in person or by written proxy to a department head.
 A two-thirds majority of the quorum must approve constitutional changes.
 All changes become effective upon approval of the dean and the provost.

 Section 4.
 Bylaws

-Bylaws necessary for the implementation of this constitution may be proposed by a department of the college or by a petition signed by five regular faculty members and presented to the dean.
-Notice of such proposed bylaws or amendments to the bylaws shall be given in writing to all regular faculty members of the college to elicit feedback.
-New or modified bylaws will be approved by a majority vote of the Faculty Consultative Committee.
+Bylaws necessary for the implementation of this constitution may be proposed by a department of the College or by a petition signed by five regular faculty members and presented to the dean.
+Notice of such proposed bylaws or amendments to the bylaws shall be given in writing to all regular faculty members of the College to elicit feedback.
+New or modified bylaws will be approved by a majority vote of the Faculty and Student Consultative Committee.

 Graduate student selection will be on a rotational basis that includes all CBS graduate programs.
 Eligible graduate students shall be those whose advisors are regular faculty members of the College.
-The method of selection of each program’s representation shall be at the program’s discretion.

-Bylaw 3.
-Election of academic professional and administrative representatives to standing college committees
+Graduate student representatives shall be selected from the CBS graduate student committee.

 Bylaw 4.
+Election of academic professional and administrative representatives to standing College committees

-Election of civil service/bargaining unit representatives to standing college committees.
+Bylaw 5.
+Election of civil service/bargaining unit representatives to standing College committees.

 The ballots shall be prepared in the dean’s office and returned there.
-Each eligible faculty and professional/administrative member shall vote for no more than the total number of senate representatives to be elected from the college.
+Each eligible faculty and professional/administrative member shall vote for no more than the total number of senate representatives to be elected from the College.
 Those receiving the most votes shall be elected.
 The alternates shall be those members who were eligible to vote in the election to the Senate but were not elected.
-When it is necessary to decide election of representatives and alternates, ties will be broken by additional ballots.
+In the case of a tie, the dean’s office shall choose the successful candidate by lot.